ewang2002-sandbox/DiscordJS-Bot-Template/README.md

 If you use this bot template for your current bot and want to thank me, please do so by telling other people (especially those who want to learn to make a new bot and don't know where to start) about the bot template and include the GitHub link. :)

+Also, if you look through the commit history, you will notice a bot token in the `config.json` file.
+The token is fake. :)

 # Changelog
 02/28/2019
 - Documentation